This post was originally published in September of 2015. It has since been updated.

 Why naming conventions are important:

-Let’s take a moment to talk about file and folder naming conventions.
-While not explicitly part of your approval workflow, your files are the coal fueling your approval locomotive.
-Files go in, projects move forward.
-To keep things running smoothly, it’s important that everyone can find the right files quickly and easily.
+Let’s take a moment to talk about naming conventions for your projects and campaigns.
+While they aren’t the most exciting part of your creative project management and workflow, having thoughtfully constructed and consistently applied naming conventions are crucial to your process.
+To keep things running smoothly, it’s important that everyone can find the right items quickly and easily.

 Everyone organizes their work somehow, and some are more systematic about it than others.
-But formalizing a standard file and naming convention for your team’s content means that everyone has a common language to use when referring to files and their locations.
+But formalizing a standard naming convention for your team’s content means that everyone has a common language to use when referring to projects and campaigns.
 Additionally, everyone knows where files are kept and how to find the most recent version – which can be a lifesaver when somebody’s out of pocket and you need a piece of content.

-So what’s the best way to organize your files and folders?
+So what’s the best way to organize your work?

-Much like for our Approval Workflow Solution, your best organization strategy is going to depend largely on what your business does and what your existing processes are.
+Your best organization strategy is going to depend largely on what your business does and what your existing processes are.
 A good place to start is by determining which pieces of information about content are most important to your organization.
-Here are some of the elements that your file and folder names might include:
+Here are some of the elements that your naming convention might include:

 - Content title